We use cookies to make your experience better.

 How to control spider mites

-Spider mites are slow moving spiders which grow up to 1mm long, they have 8 legs and are typically red and can change colour in the different seasons to green or a yellowy-brown and are barely visible with the naked eye.
-Also known as the two spot spider mite, they are found underneath your leaves and feed off the sap within the leaf.
-In the right conditions one female can lay up to 20 clear eggs a day and once hatched they can start reproducing within five days and can live up to 4 weeks.
-They thrive in hot, dry, warm conditions.
+Spider mites are tiny, slow-moving arachnids that grow up to 1mm long.
+They have eight legs and are typically red, though they can change colour with the seasons to green or yellowy-brown.
+Also known as the two-spotted spider mite, they live on the undersides of leaves and feed on the sap.
+Under the right conditions, one female can lay up to 20 clear eggs a day, and once hatched, the offspring can start reproducing within five days.
+Spider mites can live up to 4 weeks and thrive in hot, dry, and warm conditions.

 Symptoms